keinsell/neuronek/README.md

 - Keep your ingestions at glance
 - **Analisis of active substances in body**, everybody would like to know when one will be tired after ingestion of Caffeine and which subjective effects are produced by substance not really mind itself (for example people can take depressive thoughts as their own after MDMA ingestion over 3 days after ingestion which can bring even more side-effects).

+## Documentation

+Project documentation is available in [Craft](https://www.craft.do/space-invite/?id=aVL1gPeJLrKLPUDF6qiCxdu) and it holds whole idea for application and it's features.